Uniform Fourier restriction for convex curves: Compact convex curves

-whose metric density associated with the absolutely continuous part with respect to the Lebesgue measure $m$ on $J$ is $\theta_r'$.
+The metric density associated with the absolutely continuous part of $\sigma_r$ with respect to the Lebesgue measure $m$ on $J$ coincides $m$-almost everywhere with $\theta_r'$.

-For every $b \in J$, we consider the sequence of sets $\{ (b-\varepsilon, b] \colon \varepsilon > 0 \}$ that shrinks to $b$ nicely, on which the Borel measure $\sigma - \sigma_r$ is zero.
-By Theorem~\ref{thm:derivative}, its metric density associated with the absolutely continuous part of with respect to the Lebesgue measure $m$ on $J$ is zero $m$-almost everywhere.
-Therefore, the functions $\kappa, \theta'_r$ (and $\theta'_l$) coincide $m$-almost everywhere, and we obtain the desired result observing that, by Theorem~\ref{thm:derivative_z'}, \eqref{eq:determinants_1}, and \eqref{eq:determinants_2}, we have, $m$-almost everywhere,
+For every $b \in J$ we consider the sequence of sets $\{ (b-\varepsilon, b] \colon \varepsilon > 0 \}$ that shrinks to $b$ nicely as in Definition~\ref{def:nicely}.
+On each of these sets, the Borel measure $\sigma - \sigma_r$ is zero.
+By Theorem~\ref{thm:derivative}, the metric density associated with the absolutely continuous part of $\sigma - \sigma_r$ with respect to the Lebesgue measure $m$ on $J$ is zero $m$-almost everywhere.
+Therefore, the functions $\kappa$ and $\theta'_r$ coincide $m$-almost everywhere.
+Analogously we prove that the functions $\kappa$ and $\theta'_l$ coincide $m$-almost everywhere.
+By Theorem~\ref{thm:derivative_z'} and the equalities in \eqref{eq:determinants_1} and \eqref{eq:determinants_2}, for $m$-almost every $t \in J$ we have